Oppo: Headphones and amplifiers

 Released in 2015, the HA-2, was a portable version of the HA-1 amp/DAC, which featured a battery pack option and a stitched leather casing.
 The phone played music in real-time to the HA-2 (via the included Android micro USB cable or iOS lightning cable, or USB cable if from PC).

-It also can be charged using an included "rapid charger" charging kit.
+It can also be charged using an included "rapid charger" charging kit.
 The battery pack feature can only be used simultaneously while the HA-2 is used to play music if the playing (source) device is an Apple iOS device.
 In October 2016, an updated version was released with a new DAC chip and now named HA-2SE.
 Otherwise, it was the same as the HA-2.

 Smartwatches

-OPPO launched its first smartwatch, the OPPO Watch, on 6 March 2020 in the Chinese domestic market.
+Oppo launched its first smartwatch, the OPPO Watch, on 6 March 2020 in the Chinese domestic market.
+The next year, they followed up with the OPPO Watch 2, then in 2022 with the Watch 3 Pro, and in 2024 with the Watch 4 Pro.

 Research and development

-In 2021, the WIPO's annual review of the World Intellectual Property Indicators report ranked Oppo as 8th in the world according to the number of patent applications published under the PCT System, with 1,801 patent applications being published during 2020.
-This position is down from their previous ranking as 5th in 2019 with 1,927 applications.

-Partnership with Hasselblad

-In February 2022, OPPO announced a three-year partnership with Hasselblad, to co-develop industry-leading camera technologies for OPPO’s flagship Find X series.
-The triple-camera 5G handset Oppo Find X5 uses Hasselblad technology for the first time on an Oppo smartphone.
+VOOC

+VOOC (Voltage Open Loop Multi-step Constant-Current Charging) is a fast charging method for Oppo phones unveiled in 2014.
+VOOC comes in a few variations: